pakallis/pakallis.github.io/_includes/content/home-about.md

 Utterson is devoted to reason and common sense.
 He consistently seeks to preserve order and decorum, does not gossip, and guards his friends’ reputations as though they were his own.
 Because of this, the novel (and your personal blog) are viewed through his observant but unassuming perspective.

 Summoned by Poole, Utterson's role is advise and help Jekyll.
-It does so by furnishing a fully-functional yet minimal and flexible blog set up, focused on you and your content.
+It does so by furnishing a fully-functional yet minimal blog focused on you and your writing.